Skip to main content

 Option 3: Having porters carry your equipment between high camps

 Porters are the very strong guys and gals who are working in Aconcagua nd help climbers who don’t want to carry their bags.
 They are highly acclimatized and used to the route, so they basically run up and down the mountain, transporting people’s gear between high camps.
-The porters are like machines!!
+They are like machines!!
 They open freshly snowed routes and, even so, make record time between camps.

 With the porter service, they carry up to 20kgs / 45lbs from one high camp to the next and also set up your tent.
 That way, you walk with less weight and you arrive with your tent all ready and waiting, so you can slide in, replenish calories, and rest.

 You can contract this service before hand or on the spot with one of the main agencies (ie: if you did mules with Grajales, they also can offer the porter service) or with the porter association that has a tent in Base Camp.
 Prices vary but an average is $150USD to Camp 1 Canada, $200 to Camp 2 Nido de Condores and $250 to Camp 3 Colera.
-When would we climbing the Aconcagua finally?

 You could also choose, for example, to porter unnecccesary gear directly to Nido or Colera and then independently carry the rest with you from Base Camp.
-When there’s a big snow one day and you don’t want to open route with so much weight, you could just pay a porter from Camp 2 to Camp 3, for example.
+Or, if there’s a big snow one day and you don’t want to open route with so much weight, you could just pay a porter from Camp 2 to Camp 3, for example.

 Option 4: Opting for meal services in Base Camp and High Camps

-An idea for a meal costs:
+For an idea of meal costs:

 • Full meal plan in Base Camp Plaza de Mulas $150USD ($100USD in Confluencia)